How Economic Progress Benefits Both Humans and Nature

 More People, Gadgets and Forests

 Today, all over the eastern half of North America, agriculture has declined to such an extent that much of the area has reverted to forest.
 In fact we now have more trees in the U.S. than we had when Columbus first arrived in the New World.
-As the recently taken pictures at the right, taken in New York State and Ontario, Canada, depict, forested areas in and around rural and urban areas are plentiful.
+As the pictures below, taken in New York State and Ontario, Canada, depict, forested areas in and around rural and urban areas are plentiful.

 Meanwhile, economic growth and advances in technology have enabled us to produce more food using less land and labor.
 When we first became an independent nation over 90% of the labor force was employed in agriculture, today, less than 10% are employed in agriculture.
 The percent of the land used for agriculture has also been steadily declining with the result that more is reverting to forest land.
 Many of the old farm houses remain, but, except for the old fashioned style, they look new due to having been so well kept up by their owners.
 The same is true of the neat little towns and villages that dot the landscape.
 Even the old, nineteenth century industrial cities, like Manchester, where the original farmers moved for higher paying work when they abandoned their farms, have a shiny new gloss.
 Today, the ancient hulks of factories, long ago abandoned by their original owners who moved, first to the southern U.S. and then abroad in search of lower cost labor, have been converted into numerous small office suites and high tech production facilities for today's highly skilled workforce.
 More production, higher value output all done in less space.

 And what about rural northern New Hampshire?
 What keeps that area alive economically?
 Part of it is the tourist trade as people, like us, travel there to enjoy the natural beauty and pay for the privilege.
-But, I suspect many of the farm homes and homes and buildings in the neat little villages, contain computers, fax machines and other state of the art telecommunications equipment inside that enable their owners to telecommute by doing knowledge work as employees of companies in other states or nations.
+But, I suspect that many of the farm homes and homes and buildings in the neat little villages contain computers, fax machines and other state of the art telecommunications equipment inside that enable their owners to telecommute by doing knowledge work as employees of companies in other states or nations.
 Others are independent businesses with the owner writing and selling software or other intellectual content for today's knowledge based economy.
-Still others are occupied by consultants who assist clients via telephone, fax and email part of the week and, when face to face meetings are necessary, take a two or three hour drive to Logan Airport in Boston and fly to their client's site.
-Thanks to modern communications and transportation these people work all over the world but live most of the time in their little villages in rural New Hampshire.
-I suspect that the population of New Hampshire today is the same or larger than in times past, but uses less land to support itself while enjoying a greater abundance of material goods than past generations.